June 01, 2015

 Operations management has a rich history, filled with some surprising theories, philosophies, and methodologies that have been used to help increase and fine-tune the effectiveness of practically every operation throughout time.
 While each manager may differ in their approach, we find two metrics pivotal to measure performance: efficiency and effectiveness.

 Effectiveness and efficiency are really two broad metrics that can be broken down into several sub-metrics.
 For effectiveness, operations managers look at six points: price, quality, time, flexibility, availability, and ecological soundness.

 To determine pricing, operations managers must look at several factors.
 While marketing may have the ultimate say, other aspects must be taken into consideration, including maintenance costs, cost of usage, any costs associated with upgrades, disposal fees, and, ultimately, the purchase price.

-Quality relates to product specification and compliancy to a set of standards that can be determined by a governing agency, engineer, or other body, depending upon the goods being produced.
+Quality relates to product specification and compliance to a set of standards that can be determined by a governing agency, engineer, or another body, depending upon the goods being produced.

 Other flexibility areas to consider include machine flexibility, operation flexibility, production flexibility, and even marketing flexibility (to name but a few).

 Availability is all about how often a machine or operation is able to function.
 As a subset, this metric is also about the reliability of a given system.
 The more "reliable" a system is, the more "available" it becomes.

 Finally, ecological soundness looks at the environmental and biological impact of a given system.
 Is it damaging to the local environment?
 How do you prevent or lessen this impact?
 What are the environmental risks associated with the system or operation - even if this impact only occurs during a breakdown or failure?

 Efficiency metrics are a little less complicated than effectiveness metrics.
 Typically, efficiency metrics focus on productivity.
 How many units are able to be produced, what are the breaking points, how do you increase productivity, and so forth.